apartmentlist/agni/README.md

 If you know a lot about AMQP, you'll notice that the use cases for this class remove the notion of channels, consumers, exchanges, bindings, routes, route keys and other primitives used by AMQP.
-This is intentional; the goal of Messenger is to provide the simplest useful API for messaging.
+This is intentional; the goal of Agni is to provide the simplest useful API for messaging.
 That API is subject to change to the extent it stays in line with the original design goals.

 ### Each message is consumed exactly once

-The Messenger is designed for a simple, but very useful, configuration of AMQP that is designed to allow 1:1, 1:n and m:n configurations for message passing between Ruby VMs running across many machines.
+Agni is designed for a simple, but very useful, configuration of AMQP that is designed to allow 1:1, 1:n and m:n configurations for message passing between Ruby VMs running across many machines.

 One guiding principle of this queue is that each message will only ever be consumed once.
-There are use cases where that behavior is not desirable, and for those use cases Messenger should be specialized or another approach should be used altogether.
+There are use cases where that behavior is not desirable, and for those use cases Agni should be specialized or another approach should be used altogether.

 Another guiding principle is that messages should be durable; that is, they should survive the restart of the AMQP infrastructure.
 Similarly, messages require acknowledgment.
-Messenger takes care of this for you, but it means that if your receiving code throws an exception or crashes before it gets a chance to process the exception fully, it will be re-queued for later processing.
+Agni takes care of this for you, but it means that if your receiving code throws an exception or crashes before it gets a chance to process the exception fully, it will be re-queued for later processing.

 ### Prioritization

-One of the main features of Messenger is that it supports a form of message prioritization.
+One of the main features of Agni is that it supports a form of message prioritization.
 This allows systems that experience bursty message traffic to remain responsive by prioritizing messages that can't wait for every message ahead of them to be processed.
 See below for examples of prioritization.

-Currently, Messenger supports priority levels 0 through 9 (inclusive), with 0 being the highest priority.
-There's nothing inherent in Messenger's architecture that limits it to 10 priority levels, but we haven't needed more than that, yet. =)
+Currently, Agni supports priority levels 0 through 9 (inclusive), with 0 being the highest priority.
+There's nothing inherent in Agni's architecture that limits it to 10 priority levels, but we haven't needed more than that, yet. =)

 ### Example uses

-One example use case of a Messenger is to deliver data between stages of a backend application (for example, data retrieval and data processing).
-Each Ruby VM that wants to participate can instantiate a Messenger with the same AMQP URL and all publish/subscribe to the same queue name.
+One example use case of Agni is to deliver data between stages of a backend application (for example, data retrieval and data processing).
+Each Ruby VM that wants to participate can instantiate an Agni messenger with the same AMQP URL and all publish/subscribe to the same queue name.

-Messenger could also conceivably be used to push messages onto queues that represent units of work that need to be performed, allowing for an arbitrary number of requesters and workers to broker work via a single queue.
+Agni could also conceivably be used to push messages onto queues that represent units of work that need to be performed, allowing for an arbitrary number of requesters and workers to broker work via a single queue.

-Another use case would utilize Messenger to create a scalable, asynchronous messaging architecture, allowing many components spanning a dozen services to communicate exclusively via various Messenger queues to schedule work, report status, update data, and collect metrics.
-Messenger should, even in its current humble state, support such a use case.
+Another use case would utilize Agni to create a scalable, asynchronous messaging architecture, allowing many components spanning a dozen services to communicate exclusively via various Agni queues to schedule work, report status, update data, and collect metrics.
+Agni should, even in its current humble state, support such a use case.

 ## Installation